rcallaby/Hacking-Study-Guide/Job-Interview-Prep/Non-technical-junior-role.md

 ### How do you manage your workflow during a penetration test to ensure all agreed-upon objectives are met within the allotted time?

+If you're preparing for a junior penetration testing role, you should focus on demonstrating **structured methodology, time management, and documentation skills** in your response.
+Here's how you might approach it:

+---

+### **Answer Structure:**

+1. **Planning & Scoping**
+   - "I start by reviewing the scope, rules of engagement (RoE), and objectives agreed upon with the client or internal stakeholders.
+This ensures that I stay within legal and ethical boundaries while focusing on key assessment areas."

+2. **Methodical Approach (Framework-Based)**
+   - "I follow a structured methodology, such as the **PTES (Penetration Testing Execution Standard)** or **MITRE ATT&CK**, to break down tasks into reconnaissance, scanning, exploitation, post-exploitation, and reporting."
+   - "Using checklists and predefined test cases helps me systematically verify vulnerabilities."

+3. **Time Management & Prioritization**
+   - "I allocate time to each phase based on the complexity and importance of targets.
+For example, if the goal is to assess external attack surface risks, I prioritize reconnaissance and external network scanning."
+   - "I also track progress using tools like **Trello, Notion, or a simple spreadsheet** to ensure I’m covering all required areas within the timeframe."

+4. **Efficient Note-Taking & Documentation**
+   - "I maintain **detailed logs** of findings using tools like **CherryTree, KeepNote, or Obsidian** to ensure accurate reporting and avoid redundant testing."
+   - "Automating routine tasks, such as scanning with **Nmap, Nessus, or Burp Suite**, helps me maximize efficiency while allowing time for manual testing."

+5. **Regular Checkpoints & Communication**
+   - "I conduct regular self-reviews or team syncs to ensure I'm on track with objectives and adjust focus if needed."
+   - "If I encounter an unexpected roadblock, I communicate early with my team or stakeholders to recalibrate priorities."

+6. **Final Review & Reporting**
+   - "Before concluding the engagement, I cross-check findings against the original objectives, ensuring nothing critical is missed."
+   - "Finally, I compile a **clear and actionable report**, detailing vulnerabilities, their impact, and remediation recommendations."

+---

+### **Key Takeaways for the Interview:**
+**Demonstrate structure:** Show that you follow a repeatable, well-documented approach.
+**Highlight efficiency:** Mention automation, note-taking tools, and prioritization techniques.
+**Show adaptability:** Explain how you'd handle unforeseen challenges without missing objectives.

+Now of course, you will need to adapt your answers to the specific job role but this should serve as a nice guideline to help you in the future.

 ### What documentation practices do you follow while performing an assessment, and how do you ensure accuracy in your notes?

+For a **junior penetration testing** role, your response should highlight **structured documentation, accuracy, and efficiency**.
+Here’s a well-structured answer:

+---

+### **Answer Structure:**

+1. **Organized Note-Taking from Start to Finish**
+   - "I maintain structured documentation from the beginning of an assessment, including **scope details, methodologies, tools used, and key findings**."
+   - "I use **CherryTree, KeepNote, or Obsidian** for structured note-taking, ensuring each phase of testing is properly logged."

+2. **Standardized Templates for Consistency**
+   - "I follow a standardized format for recording findings, typically including:
+     - Affected system or asset
+     - Vulnerability description
+     - Exploitation steps (if applicable)
+     - Impact analysis
+     - Recommended remediation"
+   - "Using predefined templates (Markdown, OneNote, or a shared wiki) ensures uniformity and completeness."

+3. **Real-Time Logging to Avoid Data Loss**
+   - "I document results **immediately** after completing a test to prevent missing details or relying on memory."
+   - "For command-line tests, I log outputs using **script, tee, or direct exports from Nmap, Burp Suite, and Metasploit** for accuracy."

+4. **Screenshots & Evidence Collection**
+   - "I capture **screenshots of critical findings** using tools like Flameshot or built-in screenshot utilities, ensuring proof of concept (PoC) documentation."
+   - "For web assessments, I log request/response data using **Burp Suite or ZAP**."

+5. **Ensuring Accuracy & Traceability**
+   - "I cross-check findings against multiple sources, such as vulnerability databases (CVE, NIST NVD) or security frameworks (MITRE ATT&CK, OWASP)."
+   - "Each recorded issue is assigned a **timestamp, testing method, and reference links** for validation."

+6. **Version-Controlled Reports & Backups**
+   - "I maintain **encrypted backups** of logs and reports (if allowed) and use version control systems (Git, private repositories) for tracking changes in collaborative assessments."
+   - "Before finalizing a report, I perform a **peer review** or cross-reference with automated scan outputs (Nessus, OpenVAS) to ensure completeness."

+---

+### **Key Takeaways for the Interview:**
+ **Structured documentation:** Mention tools and standardized formats.
+ **Real-time accuracy:** Show how you prevent missing details.
+ **Traceability:** Reference databases and frameworks to validate findings.
+ **Security-conscious approach:** Highlight version control and backups.

 ### If you’re assigned multiple tasks by different team members, how would you prioritize them?